100 Hour Report Card

 {supertable table [optional commands]} [{rowheight * 160px}]

 H.R.
 RES.
-6 ENACTS TRANSPARENCY
+6 | ENACTS TRANSPARENCY AND HONESTY IN OUR GOVERNMENT |

 {/supertable}